AlexVCS/100-days-of-code/log.md

 ### Day 95: February 4th, 2021

 **Today's Progress**: Began building my new React form.
-Hopped on freeCodeCamp and finished the ES6 exericses.
+Hopped on freeCodeCamp and finished the ES6 exercises.
 It's nice to go back to fundamentals every now and again.

+**Thoughts** Tired but I'm out here coding like I do everyday!

+**Link(s) to work**: N/A (for now)

+### Day 96: February 5th, 2021

+**Today's Progress**: Built even more of my React form.
+Approaching it different and thinking through each step more thorougly.
+Juxtaposing what I'm writing with Mad Libzz to see the lessons I can bring over from the form.
+Worked on freeCodeCamp encore ;)

 **Thoughts** Tired but I'm out here coding like I do everyday!